-On the western side of the development, a 64.1-acre open space/agricultural area is proposed.
+On the western side of the development, a 62.1-acre open space/agricultural area is proposed.
 This area has been split into three smaller areas.
 The first area, OSP8 would be the larger parcel used primarily for private agricultural use, the second would be a private 2.2-acre homestead, and the third would be a public trail corridor for the existing Town trail.
 The developer intends to use the agricultural and homestead areas to continue the current uses of grazing cattle, growing crops, and may have other farm animals on site and work with local groups such as Future Farmers of America or 4-H in an educational capacity.
-Should the agricultural uses on the site cease to continue, the land will be dedicated to the Town for open space.
+The two existing residential units will remain on the Homestead.